-www.VictoriaCollege.edu/WCE

-Rachel.Nessel@VictoriaCollege.edu
+For more information: www.VictoriaCollege.edu/WCE (361) 582-2590 Nicole.Uresti@VictoriaCollege.edu

-Environmental Protection Agency (EPA) Technician Certification www.VictoriaCollege.edu/WorkforceTraining (361) 582-2528
+Environmental Protection Agency (EPA) Technician Certification

 Enrolled participants will receive instruction in compliance with the Federal Clean Air Act, Section 608, and will take the EPA Technician Certification Exam.
 Certification cards will be issued from ESCO Group to individuals who pass the exam.
 Exam fees are included in tuition.
 HVAC 1 and/or prior HVAC experience recommended.
 Workbook is included in tuition and will be provided upon registration.